sundarsau/lara_csv/README.md

-# Generate CSV file in Laravel
+# Generate and Download CSV file in Laravel without using any Package

-This is a simple Laravel 10 application which displays data in a html table with Laravel pagination.
+This is a simple Laravel application which displays data in a html table with Laravel pagination.
 It creates some data using Laravel Faker.
 User can click on download CSV button to download all data in a csv file.
+Tutorial - https://codehow2.com/laravel/how-to-generate-and-download-csv-file-in-laravel

 # How To Use